jendrikseipp/vulture/README.md

     dead_code.py:4: unused function 'greet' (60% confidence)
     dead_code.py:8: unused variable 'message' (60% confidence)

-Vulture correctly reports "os" and "message" as unused, but it fails to detect that "greet" is actually used.
+Vulture correctly reports `os` and `message` as unused but it fails to detect that `greet` is actually used.
 The recommended method to deal with false positives like this is to create a whitelist Python file.

 **Preparing whitelists**